Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 - Adebayo's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Defensively, the Celtics are fourth in the league, giving up 111.4 points per contest.
+- On defense, the Celtics have allowed 111.4 points per game, which is fourth-best in the league.

-- On the boards, the Celtics are ranked 18th in the NBA, allowing 44 rebounds per contest.
+- On the glass, the Celtics are 18th in the NBA, giving up 44 rebounds per game.

 Bam Adebayo vs. the Celtics